shpoudel/WSU-Restoration/docs/source/using_gridappsd/Developing_Apps.rst

 ..

-* Add following to the docker-compose.yml file if CPLEX is not available
+* Add following to the docker-compose.yml file if CPLEX is not available.
+In addition, replace prob.solve(CPLEX(msg=1)) with prob.solve() in restoration_WSU.py

 .. code-block:: bash